JamieMason/ts-import-types-cli/README.md

 ## Project Status

-Version 0.2.0 was written in 3-4 hours and although I've run it on some very large projects and not run into issues yet, there'll surely be some edge cases out there I've not yet encountered.
+Version 0.3.0 was written in 3-4 hours and although I've run it on some very large projects and not run into issues yet, there'll surely be some edge cases out there I've not yet encountered.

-## Future Enhancements

-Currently the CLI runs over the entire project, it would be good to have it accept `custom/globs/**/*.ts` so you can run them on just a few files, and also integrate it with something like [husky](https://github.com/typicode/husky) so it can be used with Git Hooks.

 Pull Requests are welcome.